 There are two main schools of thought about customer perception.
-Organizations can either decide on their target market and align their image to match a favorable picture for that market, or decide on the image of their brand and their product and manipulate customer perception in order to be seen as the choice of the individual.
+Organizations can either decide on their target market and align their image to match a favorable picture for that target market, or decide on the image of their brand and their product and manipulate customer perception in order to be seen as the choice of the individual.

 If you want to learn more about customer perceptions, the channels through which it can be managed and the traps and tricks of customer perception management, continue reading.